Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

     return asm
 ```

-Ok, drumroll, let's use this masterpiece on our latest program!
+Ok, drumroll, let's use this masterpiece on our latest program and disassemble the sh#t out of it!

 ```asm6502
 ; converted with pydisass6502 by awsm of mayday!